tws4793/cybersecurity-sqli/README.md

 ### Using WAMP / LAMP

-1. Copy the contents of this entire directory into the `www` directory inside your WAMP directory.
-You may put them inside another directory, e.g. `app`, as long as it is within the `www` directory.
+1. Copy the contents of this entire directory into the `www` directory inside your WAMP/LAMP directory.
+You may place them inside another directory, e.g. `app`, as long as it is within the `www` directory.
+2. Edit the settings in `includes/common.php` and `bootstrap.php` to point the connection to your database.
+See below.
+3. Either:
-2. Login to your phpMyAdmin or SQL client and import the file `sql/create.sql`.
+    1. Login to your phpMyAdmin or SQL client and import the file `sql/create.sql`.
+    2. Use the bootstrap file directly by navigating to `localhost/<directory>/bootstrap.php`.

-3. Edit the settings in `includes/common.php` to point the connection to your database.
-The settings to edit are:
+The settings to edit in `includes/common.php` and `bootstrap.php` are:
 ```php
 // CHANGE YOUR DATABASE SETTING HERE
 define('DB_HOST', 'localhost'); // You may leave this intact unless you're using a different host